Student Recruitment

 Bring our instructors into your classroom.

-Do you have a class who could benefit from learning about a particular RRC Polytech program, but you’re not sure how to get them involved?
+Do you have a class that could benefit from learning about a particular RRC Polytech program, but you’re not sure how to get them involved?
 Maybe you’re looking for a new, unique way to have your students engage with Manitoba’s only Polytechnic, but it seems like there’s a lot to consider and you’re not 100% sure who to connect with.

 Well, good news – we can help you with this!